Are Things Getting Hot In Here, Or Is Venus Just In Libra?

 If you're single, you'll find it easier to flirt while Venus is in Libra, finding new romances and flings around every corner.
 Fire up those dating apps, or get ready to approach a suitor in the wild.
 "You may feel more charming and more full of grace," says Madi Murphy, co-founder of The Cosmic RX and The Cosmic Revolution.
 "You will catch more bees with honey than vinegar during this transit, so work on embodying and exuding extra elegance and enchant the world around you."
 Even if finding a new mate isn't a priority at the moment, using Venus in Libra's energy to your advantage right now can help you foster better relationships with your friends, family, and coworkers.

-Not to rely on the most trite cliché of all time, but: Love is in the air right now.
+Not to rely on the tritest cliché of all time, but: Love is in the air right now.
 "During this time, we will all take on a more fair-minded, romantic, communicative, and harmonious approach to love," says Lisa Stardust, the author of Saturn Return Survival Guide and The Astrology Deck.
-This is the perfect time to plan fun dates and adventurous nights out — after all, Stardust says that the "urge for romance is high."
+And given that many of us are in lockdown, it's the perfect time to get creative dates — after all, Stardust says that the "urge for romance is high."
 We're all about enjoying ourselves and experiencing the delights of life while Venus is in Libra.

 Advertisement